 This qualification will enable learners to develop the knowledge and skills needed when supporting teaching and learning in primary, secondary or special schools.
-It covers a wide range of areas including childrena and young people's development, supporting those with disabilities or special education needs and communication and professional relationships.
+It covers a wide range of areas including children and young people's development, supporting those with disabilities or special educational needs, and communication and professional relationships.

 This qualification is an introduction to the information and knowledge needed to work in a School environment.
 It can apply to the many varied roles that full and part time support staff may fulfil including: administrative roles, site Support roles, technical roles and volunteers, as well as roles that work directly with children and young people in the school environment.

-It is aimed at learners not yet employed in a School, as well as providing initial training and induction for those new in post in primary, Secondary or Special Schools.
+It is aimed at learners not yet employed in a School, as well as providing initial training and induction for those new in post in primary, secondary or special educational needs schools.

 Each unit is given a varying amount of credits and in total you must achieve a minimum of 5O credits to achieve the level 2 qualification.
 24 of the credits must come from the mandatory unit Selection.